-The geometry of a transmission tower has to accommodate different electrical clearances under varying weather conditions, as provided for in national standards or codes.
-In this regard, substantial consideration must be given to switching surge clearance and minimum approach distance, both of which depend on switching surge overvoltage level of the line.
+The geometry of a transmission tower must accommodate different electrical clearances under varying weather conditions, as provided for in national standards or codes.
+Substantial consideration must therefore be given to switching surge clearance and minimum approach distance, both of which depend on switching surge overvoltage level of the line.
 A lower switching surge overvoltage can lead to more compact tower top geometry, which in turn can reduce total project costs as well as overall environmental impact.

-This edited 2019 contribution to INMR by C. Wang, J. Kell and W. Chandrasena of Manitoba Hydro presented a novel method to optimize structure design based on application of transmission line surge arresters.
+This edited past contribution to INMR by engineers at Manitoba Hydro in Canada presented a method to optimize structure design based on application of transmission line surge arresters.

-The Manitoba-Minnesota Transmission Project (MMTP) was the province’s second 500 kV AC line connecting to the U.S. power grid.
-This transmission line runs 575 km and connects Dorsey Station in Canada to Iron Range Station in the United States.
+The new Manitoba-Minnesota Transmission Project (MMTP) is the province’s second 500 kV AC line connecting to the U.S. power grid.
+This transmission line will run 575 km and connect Dorsey Station in Canada to Iron Range Station in the United States.
 The objective of the project was to deliver contracted power supply to the U.S. and also to ensure reliable energy supply to Manitoban customers in the event of prolonged drought or unforeseen equipment failures.

 The first 500 kV international power line in Manitoba – M602F – was designed during the 1970s.
 Based on design and weather information at the time, a minimal approach distance (MAD) of 10 feet was used at all locations.
 Two safety incidents have since been recorded during live line work on towers and live line maintenance is therefore currently not permitted at structure window locations along this line.

-The MMTP has 60% series compensation to maintain a 2000 A continuous current rating and this 1440 MVar series capacitor was among the world’s largest at 500 kV.
-This size of series capacitor combined with long line length results in very high switching surge voltage, affecting both tower design and future live line maintenance.
-To address this, Manitoba Hydro conducted a detailed switching surge study to help optimize design of the line’s towers.
+The MMTP will have 60% series compensation to maintain a 2000 A continuous current rating and this 1440 MVar series capacitor could become among the world’s largest at 500 kV.
+This size of series capacitor combined with long line length would result in very high switching surge voltage, affecting both tower design and future live line maintenance.
+To address this, Manitoba Hydro conducted a detailed switching surge study to help optimize design of the new line’s towers.

 Switching Overvoltage Analysis